 Top Stories: Magic Keyboard With Touch ID, New MacBook Pro and Apple Watches Incoming, and More

 It was another surprise Apple product launch week, with Apple opening up sales of the new Magic Keyboard with built-in Touch ID on a standalone basis after its debut earlier this year as part of the new 24-inch iMac.
-Now, users of other M1 Macs can get their hands on the accessory for easy fingerprint authorization.
+Now, users of other M1 Macs can get their hands on the accessory for easy fingerprint authentication.

 Apple this week also released some new high-end graphics options for the Mac Pro, while the company brought back a dedicated "Store" section on its website.
 We also saw evidence of upcoming MacBook Pro and Apple Watch updates and got a preview of several upcoming child safety features that will be coming in updates to iOS, iPadOS, and macOS later this year, so check out our video above and read on below for details on these stories and more!